nimmis/docker-ubuntu/README.md

 if the container has the command `CMD ["bash"]` then bash process will get the SIGTERM signal and terminate.
 All other processes running on the system will just stop without the possibility to shutdown correclty

-### My init.pl init script
+### my_init init script

 In this container i have a scipt that handles the init process an uses the [supervisor system](http://supervisord.org/index.html) to start the daemons to run and also catch signals (SIGTERM) to shutdown all processes started by supervisord.
+This is a modified version of an init script made by Phusion.
+I've modified it to use supervisor in stead of runit.
+There are also two directories to run scripts before any daemon is started.

+#### Run script once /etc/my_runonce

+All executable in this directory is run at start, after completion the script is removed from the directory

+#### Run script every start /etc/my_runalways

+All executable in this directory is run at every start of the container, ie, at `docker run` and `docker start`

 ### cron daemon